List of BanG Dream! characters: Rei Wakana

 Rei Wakana (和奏 レイ, Wakana Rei), who performs with the stage name LAYER (レイヤ, Reiya), is the band's lead vocalist and bassist.
 She is a third-year high school student and Tae's childhood friend, promising that the two would form a band together.
 She plays a bursting red Spector Euro LX bass.

-Prior to Raise A Suilen's formation, Rei was a session musician until she was recruited by Chiyu.
-She later returns to Tokyo, where she reunites with Tae and invites her to create a band together.
-Although the two join RAS and enjoy early popularity, Rei learns that Tae is already a member of Poppin'Party and realizes that she has been keeping Tae from them.
-Upon talking with Masuki, she decides to support Tae and accept Poppin'Party.

 Raychell is Rei's voice actress.
 Shelley Calene-Black portrays her in the dub.

 Rokka Asahi

 Rokka Asahi (朝日 六花, Asahi Rokka), also known as LOCK (ロック, Rokku), is the band's guitarist.
 She is a second-year student at Haneoka who has idolized Poppin'Party since the time she saw them perform at Space, and often meets up with the band to help with organizing their live shows.
 She initially played with some students from her middle school in Gifu Prefecture before moving to Tokyo, where she works in the Galaxy live house.
 Outside of the band, she is classmates with Ako and Asuka.
 She plays an aqua blue Boden J6 headless guitar.

-Inspired by Poppin'Party, Rokka seeks to find a band to perform with but her search does not lead to any success.
-When Tae is unavailable during the cultural festival, Rokka attempts to stall by playing a guitar solo, which later catches Chiyu's interest when video of the performance is posted online.
-Chiyu attempts to scout her to become Raise A Suilen's guitarist, but is quickly rejected by the panicked Rokka.
-When Rokka is dragged into auditioning anyway, she discovers the enjoyment in playing in a band but fails the audition as Chiyu feels she held herself back in her performance.
-Determined to join, she auditions again and succeeds, though she is initially given an interim label.
-After participating in RAS' music video, Rokka officially joins the band and is provided the moniker "LOCK" by Chiyu.
-She later befriends Mashiro over their shared enthusiasm for Poppin'Party and admiration for Kasumi, though they usually bicker over who is the bigger fan.

 Riko Kohara voices Rokka.
 Rokka is voiced by Brittney Karbowski in the dub.